stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 language which represent a spending entity (roughly equivalent to a Stacks address).
 The signature itself is not checked by the smart contract, but by the VM.
-A smart contract function can use a globally defined variable to obtain the current transaction's signer:
+A smart contract function can use a globally defined variable to obtain the current principal:

 ```scheme
 tx-sender
 ```

 Importantly, the `tx-sender` variable does not change during inter-contract calls.
-This means that if you call a transaction in a given smart contract, that transaction is able to make calls into other smart contracts on your behalf.
+This means that if a transaction invokes a function in a given smart contract, that function is able to make calls into other smart contracts on your behalf.
 This enables a wide variety of applications, but it comes with some dangers for users of smart contracts.
-However, as mentioned before, the static analysis guarantees of our smart contracting language allow clients to know a priori which transactions a given smart contract will ever call.
+However, as mentioned before, the static analysis guarantees of our smart contracting language allow clients to know a priori which functions a given smart contract will ever call.
 Good clients should always warn users about any potential side effects of a given transaction.

-Note that most assets in the smart contracting language and blockchain will be "owned" by objects of the principal type, meaning that any object of the principal type may own an asset.
+Assets in the smart contracting language and blockchain will be "owned" by objects of the principal type, meaning that any object of the principal type may own an asset.
 For the case of public-key hash and multi-signature Stacks addresses, a given principal can operate on their assets by issuing a signed transaction on the blockchain. _Smart contracts_ may also be principals (reprepresented by the smart contract's identifier), however, there is no private key associated with the smart contract, and it cannot broadcast a signed transaction on the blockchain.

-In order to allow smart contracts to authorize transactions with the smart contract's own principal, smart contracts may use the special
+In order to allow smart contracts to operate on assets it owns, smart contracts may use the special function:
-function:

 ```scheme
 (as-contract (...))